This blog sets out the key legislative and case law decisions expected in 2023 and beyond and will be regularly updated throughout the year.

 Employer duty to prevent sexual harassment in the workplace

 Another Private Members' Bill that has received UK Government backing is the Worker Protection (Amendment of Equality Act 2010) Bill.
-The bill will introduce a duty on employers to take all reasonable steps to prevent employees carrying out acts of sexual harassment.
-It will also re-instate the potential for an employer to have liability for harassment by a third party.
+The bill will introduce a duty on employers to take reasonable steps to prevent employees carrying out acts of sexual harassment.
+It was originally drafted to re-instate the potential for an employer to have liability for harassment by a third party, however in July 2023 the House of Lords amended the Bill to remove that obligation.
+While the Bill has to return to the House of Commons it is expected that the Lords amendment will be accepted.

 The Retained EU Law (Revocation and Reform) Bill 2022

-As well as workers gaining new rights in 2023 there is the potential for a number of existing protections to fall away by virtue of the Retained EU Law (Revocation and Reform) Bill 2022.
-Introduced by the short lived Truss Government, under the bill any retained EU law not expressly preserved and assimilated into domestic law will automatically expire by 31 December 2023, although this period may be extended to 23 June 2026.
-Employment legislation that is most likely to be affected includes protections under TUPE and the Working Time Regulations as well as those relating to agency workers, part-time workers and fixed-term employees.
+As well as workers gaining new rights in 2023 there was the potential for a number of existing protections to fall away by virtue of the Retained EU Law (Revocation and Reform) Bill 2022.
+Introduced by the short lived Truss Government, under the bill any retained EU law not expressly preserved and assimilated into domestic law was to automatically expire by 31 December 2023 under a "sunset clause".
+However in May the UK Government reversed this approach, abolishing the sunset clause and confirming all EU legislation would remain except for that listed in the Bill.
+Currently this list only includes three pieces of employment related legislation -

 Misuse of non-disclosure agreements